 While there is a healthy and thriving academic, critical, and popular interest in classic film, classic television hasn’t always been treated so kindly.
 Early television series from the 1940s and early 50s have similar survival rates to silent pictures, with numerous episodes and entire series being lost forever.
 (I’d personally love to see Anna May Wong’s lost The Gallery of Madame Liu-Tsong.)
 Luckily, more interest has been placed on preserving and appreciating classic television as this six-year-old blogathon shows.
-I am proud to hop on the bandwagon and help spread the word of lesser-known television series from years passed.
+I am proud to hop on the bandwagon and help spread the word about lesser-known television series from years passed.

 The Opening Title Card